nudeui/nudeui/img-input/README.md

 - `dropzone` The drop zone
 - `button`, `browse-button` - The button used to open the file browser
 - `preview` - The preview image

+## Slots

+- `input` to replace the default input element
+- `browse` to replace the default “Browse…” button
+- `preview` to replace the default preview image

 </main>